-What you must pay when you get these services Emergency care Emergency care refers to services that are: Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical condition. \$100 Copayment for Medicare-covered emergency care visits.
+Services that are covered for you What you must pay when you get these services Emergency care Emergency care refers to services that are: Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical \$80 Copayment for Medicare-covered emergency care visits. condition.
 A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life, loss of a limb, or loss of function of a limb.
-The medical symptoms may be an illness, injury, severe pain, or a medic condition, you pay \$0 for the emergency condition that is quickly getting worse.
+The medical symptoms may be an illness, injury, severe pain, or a medi condition, you pay \$0 for the emergency condition that is quickly getting worse.
 Cost sharing for necessary emergency services furnished out-of- network is the same as for such services furnished in-network.
-If you receive emer- gency care at an out- of-network hospital and need inpatient care after your Worldwide Emergency/Urgent Coverage If a Medical Emergency occurs while you are traveling outside the emergency condition is stabilized, you must have your

-U.S., Geisinger Gold will cover Emergency Care you receive outside of the United States and its territories.
-Worldwide coverage is limited to care that would be classified as emergency services had you received them within the United States.
+If you receive emer- gency care at an out- of-network hospital and need inpatient care after your Worldwide Emergency/Urgent Coverage If a Medical Emergency occurs while you are traveling outside the U.S., Geisinger Gold will cover Emergency Care you receive outside of the United States and its territories.
+Worldwide coverage is limit to care that would be classified as emergency services had you received them within the United States.
 Emergency Ambulance transport to the nearest facility that can provide emergency care is also covered outside the United States as part of the Worldwide Emergency/Urgent Care Benefit.
-Worldwide Emergency Care, Urgent Care, and Emergency Ambulance Services are covered up to a combined benefit limit of \$25,000 per year.
+Worldwide Emergency Care, Urgent Care, and Emergency Ambulance Services are covered up t combined benefit limit of \$25,000 per year.
 Please contact Member Services for more details (phone numbers are printed on the back cover of this booklet).
-(See Ambulance services and Urgently needed services sections of this Benefit Chart) If you receive emergency care at an outof-network hospital and need inpatient care after your emergency condition is stabilized, you must have your inpatient care at the out-of-network hospital authorized by the plan and your cost is the costsharing you would pay at a network hospital.
+(See Ambulance services and Urgently need services sections of this Benefit Chart) emergency condition is stabilized, you must have your inpatient care at the out-of-network hospital authorized by the plan and your cost is the cost- sharing you would pay at a network hospital. \$80 Copayment for visit.